-- Always contact an authorised service workshop after this operation, as they must restore the correct crane operation. - Release screws (D) and (E) to the initial position. - The authorised service workshop must add the new security seals (G).
+- Always contact an authorised service workshop after this operation, as they must restore the correct crane operation. - Release the shaft (C) and place it on its initial position. - Release the main solenoid valve (B) if fitted. - The authorised service workshop must add the new security seal (G).